supranational/vdf-fpga/README.md

 **Recommended steps to get started**

 1. Clone this model, run verilator simulations.
 This should work on a laptop and no licenses are required.
+1. Develop your new and improved multiplier.
 1. Run hardware emulation, either on-premise or using an AWS host.
 If you don't have the necessary licenses this can wait.
-1. Develop your new and improved modular squaring circuit.
-See the list of optimization ideas.
-Python is a great way to quickly prototype potential algorithms before coding them in Verilog.
-See `modular_square/model/modular_square_9_cycles.py` as an example.
-You could also try HLS (High Level Synthesis).
-1. Develop your new and improved multiplier.
-Swap out modsqr in msu.sv with your implementation.
-1. Use Vivado out-of-context mode to understand and tune your design.
+1. Use Vivado out-of-context synthesis mode to understand and tune your design.
 1. Run hardware emulation and debug any problems.
 1. Use the SDAccel synthesis flow to verify and fine tune the results.
 1. Test the design on FPGA hardware for functionality and performance.